johanblomgren/cordova-plugin-indexappcontent/README.md

     console.log(payload.identifier); // Will print the identifier set on the object, see "Set items" above.
 }
 ```

-This handler will be called when launching the app by pressing an item in spotlight search results.

-NOTE: Set this handler before calling ``window.plugins.indexAppContent.init()``.
-A call to ``init()`` will tell the native code that the handler is ready to be used when the app is launched by tapping on a search result.

 ### Clear items
 Call ``window.plugins.indexAppContent.clearItemsForDomains(domains, success, error)`` to clear all items stored for a given array of domains.